 - Challenging your learners to think independently and react to different scenarios

-Video is one of the most engaging training module types and great for how-to type content.
+Video is one of the most engaging training module types and is great for how-to type content.
 Video is also an effective medium for conveying stories and evoking emotion, which can make it a good option for HR-related training.

 - Presenting information in an immersive, emotive, and engaging way